thecoldwine/thecoldwine/README.md

 * 🤨 Rust, Lua, JS, asm (x86_64)
 * 🤢 C# (with .netcore), Java, Python, Bash, Powershell

 I do databases, linux, kubernetes, observability and data processing systems.
+Occasionally mess with AI (in form of MCP and agents).